DyversHands/www.DyversHands.com/_pages/auspice.md

 ## The name

 An ‘auspice’ is a sign read for what is coming.
 The old augurs read theirs in the flight of birds; an Auspice table reads them in the answers around it, one question at a time, until a story is divined from them.
 The word has a hopeful sense too: to begin _under good auspices_ is to start under a favorable sign, the way every Auspice game opens, a table gathered in good faith to make something together.

+## What Makes Them One Line

+The games are not sequels, and they share no setting.
+What they share is a way of working and a spirit.

+The way of working is the deck: leading questions, each written so that answering one feeds the world, the characters, and the story at once, with no facilitator and a single evening that builds to an ending the table has earned.
+Learn one Auspice game and you can sit down to any of them.

+The spirit is augury.
+Each game turns on an act of reading and weighing.
+A crew reads an uncertain crossing and goes anyway.
+A family weighs what it has been handed.
+A circle searches its own for a hidden truth.
+A watch reads the dark for what stirs.
+In every one, the storytellers are the augurs, and the story is the omen they read together.

+Auspice belongs to the family of games built on a deck of questions answered around a table, a way of playing that Alex Roberts opened up with _For the Queen_.
+Auspice takes that root somewhere of its own, with its own engines, its own worlds, and its own name for what happens when a good question is honestly answered.

+## What a Session Asks of You

+Not much, and all of it at the table.
+There is nothing to read beforehand and nothing to prepare.
+You sit down, and the first cards tell you how to begin.
+You speak for one character in your own voice, and when a card reaches you, you answer it aloud and honestly.
+Answering is the whole of your turn.

+Three to five storytellers, one evening, no game master.
+Every Auspice deck carries a safety card adapted from John Stavropoulos' X-Card, and any storyteller may tap it at any moment to take something off the table, naming what goes and owing no reason why.
+Some games ask for a little more, a die to roll or a role to hold, and each game's own page says so.

 ## Our Debut: The Launch